smidazai/scan_functional/supplementary.md

 for functional data: application to climate change data”.
 To cite this work, please use:

-Zaineb Smida and Thibault Laurent (2024).
+Zaineb Smida, Thibault Laurent and Lionel Cucala (2024).
 [A Hotelling spatial scan statistic for functional data: application to economic and climate data](), *WP*.

 Packages needed: